abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![Orders compared to other categories](../04_order/order_category.svg)

-Note that although two objects in an order might be directly connected by just one arrow, they might still be be *indirectly* connected by more than one arrow.
-So when we define an order in categorical way it's crucial to specify that *these ways are equivalent* i.e. that all diagrams that show orders commute.
+So, an order is a category that has at most one morphism between two objects.
+But the converse is also true ---  *every category* that has at most one morphism between objects is an order (or a *thin* category as it is called in category-theoretic terms).

+An interesting fact that follows trivially from the fact that the they have at most one morphism between given two objects is that in thin categories *all diagrams commute*.

+**Task:** Prove this.

-Products and sums
+Products and coproducts
 ---

 While we are rehashing diagrams from the previous chapters, let's look at the diagram defining the *coproduct* of two objects in a category, from chapter 2.
 ![Joins as coproduct](../04_order/coproduct_join.svg)

 If you recall, this is an operation that corresponds to *set inclusion* in the category of sets.

 ![Joins as coproduct](../04_order/coproduct_inclusion.svg)

-But wait, wasn't there something else that corresponded to set inclusion --- oh yes, the *join* operation in orders.
-And not merely that, but orders are defined in the exact same way as the categorical coproducts.
+But wait, wasn't there some other operation that that corresponded to set inclusion?
+Oh yes, the *join* operation in orders.
+And not merely that, but joins in orders are defined in the exact same way as the categorical coproducts.

 In category theory, an object $G$ is the coproduct of objects $Y$ and $B$ if the following two conditions are met: